Raphlawren/Minneapolis_Crime_Data/README.md

-We can see in the image below that there was 146 crimes happened on Dupont Avenue South Street.
+We can see in the image below that 146 crimes happened on Dupont Avenue South Street
 ![Screenshot 2024-06-13 at 8 09 44 PM](https://github.com/Raphlawren/Minneapolis_Crime_Data/assets/130583230/da0ad1db-ca1a-4114-b017-095d935a51a0)

-We can zoom in deeper at what kind of crimes happened there.
-When we tap on the blue marker, the name of the crimes committed will appear.
+When we drill in further and click on the arrow, we get the details of the offences commited.
 ![Screenshot 2024-06-13 at 8 11 46 PM](https://github.com/Raphlawren/Minneapolis_Crime_Data/assets/130583230/92247260-cf31-415a-a12c-f22ebf623a57)